 Who will receive the services?
 EWS will continue to target recently released and formerly incarcerated youth offenders who reside in Fresno County.
 EWS will continue to target male and female youth offenders who have been involved in the Fresno County juvenile and adult justice system for various offenses.
-EWS will continue to service Out of School Youth at a rate of 85%, in accordance with local regulations.
+EWS will continue to service Out-of School Youth at a rate of 85%, in accordance with local regulations.
 All youth will meet WIOA eligibility criteria such as age between 14 through 24, low-income criteria as set by local lower living standard guidelines and other recognized barriers.

 Where will it be done?
 Outreach to recently released and previously incarcerated youth will begin at the Juvenile Justice Center (JJC) by the FFI staff.
 FFI located at the JJC and has access to all youth at the center.
 The FFI staff will also collaborate with all other probation, parole, and juvenile court departments outreaching to those in need of employment and training services.
-Youth will be referred to EWS Urban North Youth services office located inside the Manchester Center, home of the One-Stop Career Center and one of our strongest partners, Learn4Life and Big Picture Educational Academy.
-This location is central within the area, provides easy access for youth, and is known in the community as the place young people can go for assistance.
+Youth will be referred to EWS Urban WEST Youth services office located inside the WinePress Center; Workforce Connection Center AJCC One-Stop Career Center.